THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN MY DISCLAIMER.

 The whole idea of traveling through the Balkans in a campervan originated from a photograph I saw of Ksamil beach that a friend posted on Facebook.
 The stunning blue crystal clear water was something I had to see for myself and reaching Ksamil was the basis on which our route took shape, starting in Slovenia and traveling to Albania.
 So our European Adventure began, all because of Albania.
 The more I researched things to do in Albania, the more I couldn’t wait to travel in Albania, and this amazing country did not disappoint!

-Our 5 weeks in Albania were filled with some really wonderful experiences and hopefully, this travel guide to Albania will give you a taste of all the awesome things we did in Albania.
+Our 5 weeks in Albania were filled with some really wonderful experiences and hopefully, this travel guide of best things to do in Albania will give you a taste of all the awesome things we did in Albania.